-The limits of this indicator lie in the possibility that other business pressures or incentives, including resistance among co-workers, may prevent or dissuade people in the workforce from sharing both bad and good news regarding progress.

-This indicator will therefore be strengthened where there is complementary evidence in relation to one or more of the following indicators:

-G6 L7 L9 L10 SUPPORTING INDICATOR The most senior governing body and/or its relevant subcommittees ensures that cross-functional processes are in place to share information about human rights risks; agree actions to address human rights risks; and monitor progress against those actions.
-Senior leaders at corporate, regional, country and business unit levels signal the importance of the internal function(s) or role(s) that lead(s) on human rights by ensuring their insights are integrated into decision- making processes.
-The most senior governing body and/or its relevant subcommittees encourage the workforce to raise questions or concerns about the company's impacts on co-workers or external stakeholders.
-Senior leaders at corporate, regional, country and business unit levels praise actions and decisions that advance the company's commitment to respect human rights, and call out any that run counter to it.
-RATIONALE Where the governing body does this, it is more likely that there will be a general recognition and support within the workforce for the importance of addressing human rights risks effectively and learning lessons that can help the company improve.
+ADDRESSING LIMITATIONS The limits of this indicator lie in the possibility that other business pressures or incentives, including resistance among co-workers, may prevent or dissuade people in the workforce from sharing both bad and good news regarding progress.
+This indicator will therefore be strengthened where there is complementary evidence in relation to one or more of the following indicators: LEADERSHIP AND GOVERNANACE INDICATORS The most senior governing body and/or its relevant subcommittees... ensures that cross-functional processes are in place to share information about human rights risks; agree actions to address human rights risks; and monitor progress against those actions.
+Senior leaders at corporate, regional, country and business unit levels... signal the importance of the internal function(s) or role(s) that lead(s) on human rights by ensuring their insights are integrated into decisionmaking processes.
+The most senior governing body and/or its relevant subcommittees... encourage the workforce to raise questions or concerns about the company's impacts on co-workers or external stakeholders.
+Senior leaders at corporate, regional, country and business unit levels... praise actions and decisions that advance the company's commitment to respect human rights, and call out any that run counter to it.
+RATIONALE SUPPORTING INDICATOR Where the governing body does this, it is more likely that there will be a general recognition and support within the workforce for the importance of addressing human rights risks effectively and learning lessons that can help the company improve.
 Where senior leaders do this, it is more likely that there will be a general recognition and support within the workforce for the importance of addressing human rights risks effectively and learning lessons that can help the company improve.
 Where senior leaders do this, it is more likely that the workforce will feel able and empowered to share problems and setbacks as well as progress and successes.
 Where senior leaders do this, it is more likely that the workforce will feel able and empowered to share problems and setbacks as well as progress and successes.
+GOVERNANCE INDICATORS GOVERNANCE INDICATORS The most senior governing body and/or its relevant sub-committees...